-19.1 All households applying to the scheme are assessed for their ability to buy their own home, or adapt their own home to meet their assessed needs.
+- 19.1 All households applying to the scheme are assessed for their ability to buy their own home, or adapt their own home to meet their assessed needs.
 Assets that may be taken into consideration when assessing financial capacity may include but are not limited to savings, shares, bonds, commercial property, residential property, property abroad and money apportioned through the proceeds of a divorce settlement, inheritance or any form of cash windfall.
-An allocation will not be made where an applicant(s) owns a property that would be reasonable for them to live in or where, if they sold it, they could afford to buy another property in the area.

-- 19.2 In determining the priority an applicant receives within the scheme, the following are some examples of what will be considered: - Whether the applicant(s) can sell their current home or any other property that they own - Whether the applicant has rights to a former matrimonial home - The expected equity after the proposed sale of the property. - The applicant(s) current financial circumstances and commitments. - Whether the applicant(s) will be eligible for a mortgage. - The supply of accommodation suitable for the applicant(s) specific needs on the private market for either sale or rent. - Whether the applicant(s) housing need can be met in the private market taking into consideration the cost of housing within the district. - Whether adaptation of the present property is a viable option. - Whether significant care and support needs would impact on the ability of the applicant to secure and maintain accommodation. - For applicants from the Armed Forces who receive a lump sum as compensation for injury or disability sustained on active service, this settlement amount will be disregarded for the purposes of financial capacity. - 19.3 An allocation will not be made to an applicant who can obtain and afford a mortgage to buy a property which meets their requirements within the area by using their assets and income.
+An allocation will not be made where an applicant(s) owns a property that would be reasonable for them to live in or where, if they sold it, they could afford to buy another property in the area. - 19.2 In determining the priority an applicant receives within the scheme, the following are considered: - Whether the applicant(s) can sell their current home. - The expected equity after the proposed sale of the property. - The applicant(s) current financial circumstances and commitments. - Whether the applicant(s) will be eligible for a mortgage. - The supply of accommodation suitable for the applicant(s) specific needs on the private market for either sale or rent. - Whether the applicant(s) housing need can be met in the private market taking into consideration the cost of housing within the district. - Whether adaptation of the present property is a viable option. - Whether significant care and support needs would impact on the ability of the applicant to secure and maintain accommodation. - For applicants from the Armed Forces who receive a lump sum as compensation for injury or disability sustained on active service, this settlement amount will be disregarded for the purposes of financial capacity. - 19.3 An allocation will not be made to an applicant who can obtain and afford a mortgage to buy a property which meets their requirements within the area by using their assets and income.